mafifafm/pxt-microbit/docs/projects/rock-paper-scissors.md

 ![Cartoon of the Rock Paper Scissors game](/static/mb/projects/a4-motion.png)

-Turn your micro:bit into a **Rock Paper Scissors** game that you can play with your friends!
+Turn your Ragga into a **Rock Paper Scissors** game that you can play with your friends!

 ## {Step 1}